 As the name already suggests, Aey Seafood serves a variety of fresh seafood.
 Absolute must-orders are the Stir-Fried Crab in Curry Powder (480 THB), Scallops Baked with Butter & Garlic (120 THB) and the Deep-Fried Sea Bass in Fish Sauce (390 THB).
 The curry is rich in flavours, the scallops are perfectly cooked and lightly brushed with garlic, and the sea bass is super crispy.
 These three dishes are the customers' all-time favourites and you can’t go wrong with it.
 More in-depth information can be found in our article about Aey Seafood.
 General information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of Aey Seafood.

-Tom Yum Goong Banglamphu
+2. Tom Yum Goong Banglamphu Seafood

 Looking for an authentic Bangkok street food experience with fresh seafood?
-Then look no further, as it doesn’t get any more street food than this.
+Then look no further, as it doesn’t get any more street-foo-like than this.
 Tom Yum Goong Banglamphu is a famous Bangkok street- and seafood vendor located close to Bangkok’s backpacker Walhalla Khao San Road.
 It is one of the two real street food vendors on this list, the other one being – also incredibly tasty - Nhong Rim Klong.
 Street food doesn’t mean its low quality, as the seafood you’ll try at Tom Yum Goong Banglamphu will be one of the best you’ve ever tasted!
 And the prices?
 With a maximum dish price of 200 THB, this is also the cheapest seafood restaurant in Bangkok on this list.
 Both Tom Yum Goong Banglamphu as Nhong Rim Klong are listed in our article about famous Bangkok street food restaurants.

 My favourite seafood at Tom Yum Goong Banglamphu are Stir-Fried Shrimp with Garlic (200 THB) which is made with large freshwater prawns, and their Spicy Thai Shrimp Salad (200 THB) which also consists out of large freshwater prawns and is flavoured with heaps of lime juice, crushed chillies, mint, lemongrass, fish sauce and green- and white onions.
 Other favourites are Fried Clams with Chili Paste and Basil (100 THB) and their signature Tom Yum Goong (150 THB) which is indeed one of the best tom yum with seafood in Bangkok!
 More in-depth information can be found in our article about Tom Yum Goong Banglamphu.
 General information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of Tom Yum Goong Banglamphu.

 Although the menu doesn’t consist entirely of only seafood dishes, the emphasises heavily lies on, and Soei’s menu highlights are all made on seafood.
 On top of that, Soei is also one of my favourite restaurants in Bangkok, so definitely a noteworthy recommendation on this best seafood in Bangkok list!
-All food coming out of the kitchen here is top notch and personally checked by chef and owner P’ Soei himself.
+All food coming out of the kitchen here is top-notch and personally checked by chef and owner P’ Soei himself.
 Guaranteeing top quality food, that’ll be one of the highlights of your Bangkok trip.
 Also, the restaurant features some unique Thai dishes that you won’t find everywhere.

 My favourite seafood at this famous Bangkok eatery is their Stir-Fried Soft-Shell Crab in Curry Powder (400 THB), which consists of meaty, crispy fried soft-shell crabs and an incredibly delicious fiery curry powder with veggies.
 Another amazing option is their Grilled Prawn Salad with Lemon Grass and Mint (500 THB), which is a flavourful salad made with jumbo freshwater prawns and lime, lemongrass, fish sauce, garlic, chillies and more.
 And my absolute favourite Shrimp in Fish Sauce (200 THB) which is uniquely flavoured with wasabi that gives it a welcome kick: Thai fusion at its best!
 Other tasty seafood at Soei Restaurant is Mackerel in Dried Red Curry (100 THB) and their interesting signature Fried Mackerel Mouth with Garlic (100 THB), which is made of crispy fried mackerel cheeks.
 More in-depth information can be found in our article about Soei Restaurant.
 General information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of Soei Restaurant.

 This is the world’s only Michelin star rated street food vendor!
 And lucky for you, a seafood restaurant as well.
 Jay Fai, a.k.a.
 “Queen of Thai Street Food”, is national and internationally well-known as many media outlets gave her attention after she became the first and only street food vendor which is awarded a Michelin star in the world.
 Six days a week she makes sure her guests get the tastiest Thai seafood creations, by working her magic on the wok.
 Although prices are quite high, to me they are justified by her Michelin star, and use of only the best ingredients.

 My favourite seafood at Jay Fai is her Crab Yellow Curry (800 THB), which is made with huge chunks of crab meat all covered in rich curry powder, chillies and veggies, yummy!
 You also can’t go wrong with her two signature: Drunken Noodles with Seafood (400 THB) and Crab Omelette (800 THB).
 Jay Fay is also listed in our article about the best local Thai restaurants in Bangkok.
 More information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of Jay Fai.

 Chinatown is known for its food and T&K Seafood is the most popular seafood restaurant in Chinatown.
 For years, this institution serves delicious seafood.
-The restaurant opens at four o’clock in the afternoon and not much later, the three-story-building is completely packed.
+The restaurant opens at four o’clock in the afternoon and not much later, the three-story building is completely packed.
 Luckily, the service is quick and food will be served within a few minutes.
 This is because, outside the restaurant, a large team of cooks are preparing fresh seafood at a fast pace.

-Lek & Rut Seafood
+8. Lek & Rut Seafood

 Lek & Rut Seafood is T&K’s lesser-known neighbour, but this doesn’t mean their seafood isn’t as good!
-These Bangkok seafood restaurants have been the topic of an on-going dispute about which one is the better one of these two Bangkok Chinatown legends.
+These Bangkok seafood restaurants have been the topic of an ongoing dispute about which one is the better one of these two Bangkok Chinatown legends.
 Although I personally think the service as both of the restaurants suck (the staff is way too pushy), the seafood is fresh and incredibly tasty.
 For me, it is hard to choose which one is the best, so you decide for yourself.

 The menu boasts the same seafood classics as T&K: Crab Stir-Fried with Curry Powder (550 THB), Grilled Prawns (150 THB), Squid Fried with Garlic (250 THB) and Steamed Snapper with Lime (350 THB).
 More information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of Lek & Rut Seafood.

-Nhong Rim Klong
+9. Nhong Rim Klong Seafood

 Although the smelly canal next to this famous street - and seafood restaurant, degrades the experience just by a bit.
 This is still one of the best seafood feasts you can have in Bangkok.
 Even Nhong Rom Klong is a street food restaurant, the menu still features seafood which is prepared with the highest quality and freshest ingredients, and especially crab is well represented on this seafood menu.
-Nhong Rim Klong gained immense popularity in recent years, which increased waiting queues and prices.
+Nhong Rim Klong gained immense popularity in recent years, which increased queues and prices.
 Don’t expect to have a budget-friendly street food meal here, as the menu's highlights will cost you between 340 and 440 THB.

 My favourite seafood at Nhong Rim Klong is their signature Stir-Fried Crab with Cabbage and Fish Sauce (340 THB) an interesting mixture of fried cabbage, scrambled egg, fish sauce and chunks of crab meat, and their Stir-Fried Spicy Chili with Crab and Vegetables (440 THB), an incredibly flavourful stir-fry mix made chillies, garlic, eggplant, basil and lots of crab meat!
 Their Stir-Fried Crab with Thai Chili (440 THB) and Crab Curry (440 THB) are also well worth a try.
 More information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of Nhong Rim Klong.

 Lek Seafood is another famous seafood restaurant in Bangkok serving delicious Thai seafood creations.
 The restaurant is located in the heart of Bangkok’s business district, next to Chong Nonsi BTS.
 The restaurant’s menu features a wide variety of delicious seafood for normal seafood prices.